typelevel/kittens/README.md

 implicit val showFoo: Show[Foo] =  derived.semiauto.show
 ```

-It has the same downside as the recommenced semi-auto practice but also suffers from the type constructor field issue.
+It has the same downside as the recommenced semiauto practice but also suffers from the type constructor field issue.
-I.e. if a field type is a type constructor whose native instance relies on the instance of the parameter type, this
+I.e., if a field type is a type constructor whose native instance relies on the instance of the parameter type,
-approach will by default derive an instance for the type constructor one.
-To overcome this user have to first derive
+this approach will by default derive an instance for the type constructor one.
-the instance for type parameter. e.g. given:
+To overcome this, user have to first derive the instance for type parameter.
+E.g., given:

 ```scala
 case class Foo(bars: List[Bar])